What are the advantages of StarlingX?

 - A fully open source solution that is ready to deploy

-- StarlingX focuses on security, ultra-low latency, extremely high service uptime, small-footprint deployments and streamlined operations.
+- Security, ultra-low latency, extremely high service uptime, small-footprint deployments and streamlined operations

 - Suitable for a wide range of edge applications